maddymz/Bumpy-compiler/README.md

-# Bumpy-compiler
+# Bumpy

 This repository is for the group project of SER502.
 Compiler and Virtual Machine for a Programming Language.

-The language is called 'bumpy'.
+The compiler is called 'bumpy'.

 The github link to the language is: https://github.com/maddymz/SER502-Spring2019-Team11 The link of the youtube video is: https://youtu.be/MjIn-Y3p1kE